-Amcrest and Lorex are both well-known security camera brands, catering to both consumers and businesses alike.
+Amcrest vs Lorex are both well-known security camera brands, catering to both consumers and businesses alike.
 Both brands utilize Dahua as their OEM so have similar specs across their range.
 That being said there are some notable differences worth discussing.

 In this analysis, I examined a total of 52 security cameras, including 29 from Amcrest and 23 from Lorex, to provide you with essential information on their camera lineup.
 A comprehensive list of product codes can be found at the end of the article.